 #1A Sustainable: Minimum proportion of sustainable investments is 5%.
-This category covers sustainable investments with environmental or social objectives
+This category covers sustainable investments with environmental or social objectives practices include sound management structures, employee relations. remuneration of staff and compliance.

 #1B Other E/S characteristics: This category covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments and the minimum proportion of these investments in 45%